 This topic describes how to manually back up an ApsaraDB for MongoDB instance.
 ApsaraDB for MongoDB supports both automatic backup and manual backup.
 You can configure a backup policy for the system to automatically back up your ApsaraDB for MongoDB instance based on the backup cycle you specify.

-- ApsaraDB for MongoDB stores its backup files in Object Storage Service (OSS) to reduce the storage space usage of ApsaraDB for MongoDB instances.
+- ApsaraDB for MongoDB stores its backup files in Object Storage Service (OSS) to reduce the storage usage of ApsaraDB for MongoDB instances.

 - Standalone instances support only snapshot backup, which decreases their I/O performance.

 - Physical backup and logical backup run on the hidden nodes of replica set instances, and do not affect the performance of the primary and secondary nodes.
-If the data volume is large, backing up your RDS instance may require a long time.
+If the data volume is large, backing up your ApsaraDB for MongoDB instance may require a long time.

 - After the database version is upgraded, the backup files of the original version cannot be used to restore data of the new version.

 - Snapshot backup: The status of disk data at a specific point in time is retained.